NM2/smartie-doc/README.md

 In this repository it is stored the SmarTIE documentation.
 The GitHub page is built from the content of the _index.md_ file and using the **Couscous** framework, instead of Jekyll (provided by GitHub).

+You can access the documentation by following [this link](https://nm2.github.io/smartie-doc/)

 Couscous helps to quickly define the template to use for the doc and dynamically creates a side menù.

 In the repository, there are two different branches: